-For example, if you are travelling from Mumbai to Chennai (within India, which is a country that has signed/ratified the Montreal Convention) via Colombo (Sri Lanka has not signed/ratified the Montreal Convention), the Montreal Convention applies.
+For example, if you are travelling from Almaty to Nur-Sultan (within Kazakhstan, which is a country that has signed/ratified the Montreal Convention) via Tashkent (Uzbekistan has not signed/ratified the Montreal Convention), the Montreal Convention applies.

-Unchecked baggage is also covered by this provision, although it is difficult to think of a situation where the airline could lose, damage, or delay your unchecked baggage.
+Carry-on baggage is also covered by this provision, although it is difficult to think of a situation where the airline could lose, damage, or delay your carry-on baggage.

 In the event that your checked baggage has not been delivered to you by 21 days after its original date of arrival, it is considered lost, and you can claim damages that result from the loss of your baggage.

-While the language around delays to passengers is quite murky, delayed luggage is quite clear: if you dropped your bag off at the departure and it doesn’t arrive at the destination, you have yourself a delay!
+While the language around delays to passengers is quite murky, delayed luggage is quite clear: if you dropped your bag off at the departure airport and it doesn’t arrive at the destination airport, you have yourself a delay!